This information is disclosed for the purposes of Rule 26

 This enables the Directors to review corporate strategy and the operations and results of the business and to discharge their duties within a framework of prudent and effective controls relating to the assessment and management of risk.

-The Board of Directors includes two Directors who are considered by the Directors to be independent for the purposes of the QCA corporate governance code, Clive Hyman and Arno Rudolf.
+The Board of Directors includes Directors who are considered by the Directors to be independent for the purposes of the QCA corporate governance code.